Phonbopit/intro-to-circom/README.md

 ]
 ```

-- Line 1 : `1` - is just a contant of the contraints sysntem generated.
+- Line 1 : `1` - is just a content of the contraints system generated.
 - Line 2 : `50` - is the public output
 - Line 3, 4 : `10` and `5` - are private inputs.